ghuntley/monorepo/fun/best-tools/README.md

 ## Keyboard

-The best keyboard that money will buy you at the moment is the [Kinesis Advantage][].
+The best keyboard that money will buy you at the moment is the [Kinesis Advantage][advantage].
 There's a variety of contoured & similarly shaped keyboards on the market, but the Kinesis is the only one I've tried that has properly implemented the keywell concept.

 I struggle with RSI issues and the Kinesis actually makes it possible for me to type for longer periods of time, which always leads to extra discomfort on